31 Influential Instances

 Why do influential instances help to understand the model?

 We ask how the model parameters or the predictions would change if we removed instances from the training data in the training process.
 This is in contrast to other interpretability approaches that analyze how the prediction changes when we manipulate the features of the instances to be predicted, such as partial dependence plots or feature importance.
-With influential instances, we do not treat the model as fixed, but as a function of the training data.
+With influential instances, we don’t treat the model as fixed, but as a function of the training data.
 Influential instances help us answer questions about global model behavior and about individual predictions.
 Which were the most influential instances for the model parameters or the predictions overall?
 Which were the most influential instances for a particular prediction?
-Influential instances tell us for which instances the model could have problems, which training instances should be checked for errors and give an impression of the robustness of the model.
+Influential instances tell us for which instances the model could have problems, which training instances should be checked for errors, and give an impression of the robustness of the model.
 We might not trust a model if a single instance has a strong influence on the model predictions and parameters.
 At least that would make us investigate further.

 How can we find influential instances?
 We have two ways of measuring influence: Our first option is to delete the instance from the training data, retrain the model on the reduced training dataset and observe the difference in the model parameters or predictions (either individually or over the complete dataset).
 The second option is to upweight a data instance by approximating the parameter changes based on the gradients of the model parameters.
 The deletion approach is easier to understand and motivates the upweighting approach, so we start with the former.

-10.5.1 Deletion Diagnostics
+Deletion Diagnostics

 DFBETA is defined as:

-where \(\beta\) is the weight vector when the model is trained on all data instances, and \(\beta^{(-i)}\) the weight vector when the model is trained without instance i.
-Quite intuitive I would say.
-DFBETA works only for models with weight parameters, such as logistic regression or neural networks, but not for models such as decision trees, tree ensembles, some support vector machines and so on.
+where \(\boldsymbol{\beta}\) is the weight vector when the model is trained on all data instances, and \(\boldsymbol{\beta^{(-i)}}\) is the weight vector when the model is trained without instance \(i\).
+Quite intuitive, I would say.
+DFBETA works only for models with weight parameters, such as logistic regression or neural networks, but not for models such as decision trees, tree ensembles, some support vector machines, and so on.

-Cook’s distance was invented for linear regression models and approximations for generalized linear regression models exist.
+Cook’s distance was invented for linear regression models, and approximations for generalized linear regression models exist.
 Cook’s distance for a training instance is defined as the (scaled) sum of the squared differences in the predicted outcome when the i-th instance is removed from the model training.

 \[D_i=\frac{\sum_{j=1}^n(\hat{y}_j-\hat{y}_{j}^{(-i)})^2}{p\cdot{}MSE}\]

-where the numerator is the squared difference between prediction of the model with and without the i-th instance, summed over the dataset.
+where the numerator is the squared difference between the prediction of the model with and without the i-th instance, summed over the dataset.
 The denominator is the number of features p times the mean squared error.
-The denominator is the same for all instances no matter which instance i is removed.
+The denominator is the same for all instances, no matter which instance i is removed.
 Cook’s distance tells us how much the predicted output of a linear model changes when we remove the i-th instance from the training.

 The simplest influence measure for the effect on the model predictions can be written as follows:

 This expression is basically the numerator of Cook’s distance, with the difference that the absolute difference is added up instead of the squared differences.
-This was a choice I made, because it makes sense for the examples later.
+This was a choice I made because it makes sense for the examples later.
 The general form of deletion diagnostic measures consists of choosing a measure (such as the predicted outcome) and calculating the difference of the measure for the model trained on all instances and when the instance is deleted.

 This would also work for the difference in model parameters or the difference in the loss.
-In the following example we will use these simple influence measures.
+In the following example, we will use these simple influence measures.

 Deletion diagnostics example

-10.5.2 Influence Functions
+Influence Functions

 You: I want to know the influence a training instance has on a particular prediction.